volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

     - Equalizer scope for each band (L, R, L+R)
     - More than 3800 variant of headphones EQ from AutoEQ !
 [AutoEq](https://github.com/jaakkopasanen/AutoEq)
     - import for local EQ file (must be in /data/INTERNAL/FusionDsp/peq/)
+- Access to CamillaDsp gui for advanced user
 - 3 preset
 - Or a convolution filters (FIR) with autoswitch samplerate for filters
     - DRC-FIR to create filter with an impulse